BSN Healthcare Heroes Scholarship

 Academic Achievement Award Scholarship

 The Academic Achievement Award Scholarships is given to transfer students or first-time college students entering Trocaire College, that have been out of high school for more than one (1) year.
 The scholarship is awarded based on GPA and financial need.
-Beginning in Fall of 2018, new winners of the scholarship are given $2,000 each awarded by the Admission's Office for up to four semesters so long as the student maintains a 2.5 GPA or higher.
+Beginning in Fall of 2018, new winners of the scholarship are awarded $2,000 annually by the Admission’s Office for up to two years so long as the student maintains a 2.5 GPA or higher.
 The award will be prorated if the student drops below full-time.
 Students must complete the FAFSA prior to review.
-Priority deadline for Fall semesters is April 15.
+Priority deadline for the Fall semester is April 15.

 "*" indicates required fields

 Nicholas Patterson Fund

 The academic scholarships provided by the Nicholas Patterson Perpetual Fund were established under the Last Will and Testament of the late Nicholas D. Patterson.
 Mr. Patterson, who lived to the age of 103, was a self-educated man who during the course of his lifetime developed an admiration as well as an appreciation for those who studied hard and worked to try and achieve their goals through education and citizenship.
 The Patterson Fund scholarships are not intended to pay a student’s entire tuition but to help lessen their financial burden.
 Tuition assistance may include help reducing educational costs such as purchase of books, computers, supplies etc.